 - Marketing -effectiveness testing.

 Marketing-effectiveness testing can determine how effective a marketing campaign will be.
 This type of test marketing involves creating a mock version of the campaign; and then testing it with a group of potential consumers.
 The feedback from these consumers helps make changes to the campaign; before releasing it to the general public.
+Marketing effectiveness test in the digital era may include a/b SEO testing as well.

 Test marketing is a vital step in the product development process.
 It allows businesses to gauge customer reaction to a new product before the launch; and make necessary adjustments to ensure its success.
 Test marketing also provides valuable insights that can help fine-tune the product and marketing strategy prior to launch.